Modelling & Big Data

 Small differences in location may constitute large changes in cost and time and this can have a huge impact on total Cost-To-Serve and customer service.
 Often, the only way to demonstrate this properly is to construct a simulation model showing truck movements.

-We can use the Automod 3D modelling software to clearly demonstrate truck movements for different warehouse and supply facility location alternatives.
+We can use the Automod 3D modelling software to simulate truck movements for different warehouse and supply facility location alternatives.

-Sometimes tanks or buffering conveyors, are required to create a particular operating and performance outcome for a factory.
-In these situations it is important to ensure that buffer sizing and location is as accurate and streamlined as possible because each additional asset can make the difference between a viable and non-viable project.
+Sometimes buffers (such as conveyors, tanks and silos) are required to create a particular operating and performance outcome for a factory.
+In these situations it is important to ensure that buffer sizing and location is as accurate and streamlined as possible to minimise asset costs while achieving the business outcome.

-Also existing high speed, high technology production lines consist of a series of workstations with differing capacities, buffer sizes and buffer positions.
-This can make it almost impossible to identify the most powerful performance leverage points in a line.
+Also existing high speed, high technology production lines consist of a series of workstations with differing equipment capacities, buffer sizes and buffer positions.
+This can make it difficult to identify the most powerful performance leverage points in a line.

-In these situations, we use powerful Automod 3D simulation software to Dynamically Model a factory process so that potential performance and productivity benefits can be confirmed before spending cash or committing resources.
+In these situations, we use Automod 3D simulation software to dynamically model a process so that performance and productivity benefits can be confirmed before committing cash or resources.

-- Identify constraints and performance opportunities within complicated sequencing or flow-line operations.
+- Identify constraints and performance opportunities within complicated flow-line operations.